 This Programme will utilise original methodology, carefully mapped populations, community based interventions and innovative technology to understand and interrupt transmission of infectious diseases in Malawi.
 The platforms established in HIV, TB and malaria logically extend to include work on enteric and respiratory infections, and also to multi-country studies with regional collaborators.
 As in Programme 1, strategic choices for active research have been made on the basis of scientific importance, excellent opportunities in the Programme and translational potential.
 Certain areas of past success have been deprioritised using the same criteria.

 Programme 2 Key Deliverables HIV & TB

-- Determine the impact of HIV self-testing on behaviour, transmission and rates of infection
+- Determine the impact of HIV self-testing (HIV-ST)

 - Community intervention leading to measureable reduction in TB transmission